Edited by Peer Zumbansen and Gralf-Peter Calliess

 Chapter 4: Path Dependence: A Foundational Concept for Historical Social Science

-Paul A. David1 1.
+4. Path dependence: a foundational concept for historical social science Paul A. David1 1.
 PATH DEPENDENCE: WHEN ‘HISTORY MATTERS’ ‘Path dependence’ is an important concept for social scientists engaged in studying processes of change, as it is for students of dynamic phenomena in nature.
 A dynamic process whose evolution is governed by its own history is ‘path dependent’.
 The concept, thus, is very general in its scope, referring equally to developmental sequences (whether in evolutionary biology or physics) and social dynamics (involving social interactions among economic or political agents) that are characterized by positive feedbacks and self-reinforcing dynamics.
 Although the assertion that ‘history matters’ has come to be coupled frequently with references to the concept of path dependence, the precise meaning of the latter term – and hence the significance of the former expression – more often than not remains rather cloudy.
 This is unnecessary as well as unfortunate.
 The fundamental idea is straightforward enough to be intuitively grasped without any instruction in economics; indeed, a thorough training in modern economics actually might interfere with human intuitions about history, and especially about processes involving historically contingent evolution.
 Even the formalizations of the concept of path dependence (to be introduced subsequently) are far from forbidding and readily will repay the effort spent in absorbing them.
-They will be seen to lend a useful measure of precision to descriptions of the special class of dynamical systems that are neither completely deterministic nor purely random in 1 The general shape of this chapter took form as the Invited Lecture presented to the Symposium on Twenty...
+They will be seen to lend a useful measure of precision to descriptions of the special class of dynamical systems that are neither completely deterministic nor purely random in 1 The general shape of this chapter took form...

 You are not authenticated to view the full text of this chapter or article.